jon-harper/OmniBox/docs/assembly/psu_wiring.md

 ### Cautions

 !!! important
-    For this example, we will use *red* wires for the power switch and use them for the *line* run from the power socket to switch to PSU (normally labeled 'L' on the PSU).
+    For this example, we will use *red* wires for the power switch and use them for the *line* leg from the power socket to switch to PSU (normally labeled 'L' on the PSU).

-    If you are using *black* wires, connect the *neutral* (N) terminals with the crimped wires instead.
+    It is strongly recommended that the switch operate on the line wire instead of the neutral.

 !!!
 Warning
     Be careful of polarity and always check your work!